With products changing and SIDs risks to account for, you might be feeling the pressure of getting your baby to sleep safely. Here’s a simple guide…

-Does it matter where I put the cot?
+Does it matter where I put the cot, crib or Moses basket?

-As your baby is less able to control their temperature than you are, don’t put it near a radiator or sunny window, for starters.
-Nearby blind cords should be secured safely and curtains and baby monitor cables need to be out of reach too (Sengölge and Vincenten, 2013).
+As your baby is less able to control their temperature than you are, don’t put them to sleep near a radiator or sunny window, for starters.
+Nearby blind cords should be secured safely away from your baby, and curtains and baby monitor cables need to be out of reach too (Lullaby Trust, no date).

 Do I need to get a new mattress for my baby?

-Ideally, you should buy a new mattress for any new baby.
+Ideally, you should buy a new mattress for any new baby (ROSPA, 2019).